Treatment Blocks Kidney Disease In Rat Experiment

-Such a treatment for the disease - glomerulonephritis - also may work for a similar kidney complication of diabetes and high blood pressure, said the researcher, Dr. Wayne Border, a kidney specialist at the University of Utah School of Medicine.
+Such a treatment may also work for a similar kidney complication of diabetes and high blood pressure, Border, a kidney specialist at the University of Utah School of Medicine, said in an interview.

 The work raises ″exciting possibilities″ in a new line of research, said Dr. Ira Greifer, professor of pediatrics and nephrology at the Albert Einstein College of Medicine and Montefiore Medical Center in New York.

-Currently used drugs do not always work and can produce major side effects, he said.
+Existing drugs don’t always work and can produce major side effects, he said.

-But it will take more research to determine what the new approach means for treating human disease, cautioned Dr. Lawrence Agodoa, director of clinical studies in the divison of kidney, urologic and hematologic diseases at the National Institute of Diabetes, Digestive and Kidney Diseases.
+But it will take more research to determine what the new approach means for treating human disease, cautioned Dr. Lawrence Agodoa of the National Institute of Diabetes, Digestive and Kidney Diseases.

-They then injected some of the rats with proteins called antibodies that would seek out and latch onto a natural substance called transforming growth factor beta.
-Previous studies suggested that this substance stimulates the glomeruli to prouce a protein meshwork that leads to destructive scarring.
+Then they injected some of the rats with proteins called antibodies that would seek out and latch onto a natural substance called transforming growth factor beta.
+Previous studies suggested that this substance stimulates the glomeruli to produce a protein meshwork that leads to destructive scarring.

 The scientists reasoned that if the antibodies could bind to the growth factor and disable it, the production of the meshwork might stop.